-The below story pokes good fun at the different ways men and women interact with each other.
-I invite you not to take this seriously and just enjoy it for the fun satire that it was meant to be.
-May your day and month ahead be filled with lots of joy, depth, meaning, love, and fun.
+This story pokes good fun at the different ways men and women interact with each other.
+You are invited not to take this seriously and just enjoy it for the fun satire that it was meant to be.

 The Difference Between Men & Women

 By Humor Columnist Dave Barry